 We work hard to help you choose the right trip for you, paying attention to your individual interests, abilities, and needs.
 If you have questions about the level of comfort or any of the activities described in this itinerary, please contact us.

 We are proud to have an exceptionally high rate of repeat travelers.
 For more information, we would be happy to put you in touch with a client who has traveled with us.

 Choose from a Variety of Ships

 We offer several exciting voyages to Antarctica aboard a variety of ships.
-This is the detailed information for Antarctica, South Georgia & the Falklands: Sea Spirit by Zegrahm.
+This is the detailed information for Antarctica, South Georgia & the Falklands: Sea Adventurer.
 To see all departures on all ships, please click here.

 Experience three epic destinations of the Southern Ocean: the wildlife-rich oasis of the Falkland Islands, breathtaking South Georgia Island, with its legends of Shackleton and massive colonies of king penguins, and the celebrated Antarctic Peninsula, a world of towering peaks and icebergs.
 On our small-ship expedition cruise during the austral summer, adventures by go-anywhere Zodiacs grant us fantastic access to hidden bays full of drifting bergs and shores thronged with chattering penguins and basking elephant seals, while our expert naturalists and historians illuminate the fascinating world of the Antarctic.